How To Conquer Cheat Days and Deal With Food Temptations

 this simple concept.
 The concept of having a "cheat day"

-can take time to learn.
+and this skill can take time to learn.

-entire day (Sunday) to cheating doesn't work for me emotionally
+an entire day (Sunday) to cheating doesn't work for me emotionally

 since I know I would want something naughty by Wednesday or Thursday.